We shall explore one of the Worcester Woods. It is Spring, at the beginning of May. The bluebells bloom from

 here, as well as birds.
 However, it's too early to find hazelnuts, though the many shells strewn amongst the leaf

 litter testify to the many earlier feasts of bird and squirrel.
-The oak (Quercus robur) is the dominant tree species
+The oak (

 here.
 Occasional holly bushes add to the shrub layer and occasional ash trees, hornbeams and sycamore and